 Since our formation in 1999, the Cold Lake Ice have become a force to be reckoned with in the North Eastern Alberta Junior B Hockey League.

 The Ice have traveled all over the province and have even faced teams from as far as Thunder Bay, ON along with the Chinese national hockey team.
-Last Season, we were honoured to have been chosen to host the prestigious Keystone Cup, which saw six of the top teams from northern Ontario to British Columbia compete in a four-day western Canadian championship.
+In our 2015/2016 Season, we were honoured to have been chosen to host the prestigious Keystone Cup, which welcomed six of the top teams from northern Ontario to British Columbia to compete in a four-day western Canadian championship.

 Our home arena is Imperial Oil Place, located inside Cold Lake’s Energy Centre.
 With a capacity of 3,000 plus fans, and an NHL-sized ice surface, Imperial Oil Place sets the stage for fast-paced, intense hockey that keeps fans of all ages on the edge of their seats.

 The Cold Lake Ice is a team of hard working and dedicated men who train hard to play their sport of choice.
-Together with the support of the Community, our organization is very proud to watch as these players develop and progress throughout the seasons.
+Together with the support of our community, fans, sponsors, and volunteers, our organization works together as we proudly watch our players develop and progress with each new season.

-With our 2016-17 upon us, we are very excited to see what is to come.
+With our 2017/2018 season upon us, we are very excited to see what is to come.
 We have set our sights high and we look forward to a great season together with our local fans!